-In recent years, the Food and Drug Administration (FDA) has taken action against dietary supplement companies for selling products with ingredients that put them in a category of being “adulterated” or “misbranded.”
+The Food & Drug Administration (FDA) takes action against dietary supplement companies for selling products identified as being “adulterated” or “misbranded.”
+The former is especially important because it involves the presence of ingredients not permitted for use in dietary supplements.
+Such ingredients have been found to be unsafe, lack evidence of safety, don’t meet the definition of a dietary ingredient, or combinations of these issues.
+Some are even used as drugs in other countries.
 Examples of these ingredients include Acacia rigidula, BMPEA, DMAA, DMBA, ephedra, methylsynephrine, and picamilon.
-Such ingredients have been determined to be unsafe, lack evidence of safety, don’t meet the definition of a dietary ingredient, or combinations of these issues.
-Some are even used as drugs in other countries.

 Adulterated and mislabeled dietary supplement products can pose risks to your health and your military career.
 Know what to look for!

 The Federal Food, Drug, and Cosmetic Act (Title 21) strictly defines the terms “adulterated” and “misbranded” for foods, including dietary supplements, in great detail.
 With regard to the safety of dietary supplements, however, the most important points can be summarized as follows.